theohbrothers/docker-varnish-agent/README.md

 |:-------:|
 | `:4.1.4-ubuntu-16.04`, `:latest` |

-## Quick start
+## Usage

-- An example `docker-compose.yml` is included demonstrating how to use this image with an separate Varnish image (e.g. [`varnish-alpine-docker`](https://github.com/thiagofigueiro/varnish-alpine-docker)).
+An example `docker-compose.yml` is included demonstrating how to use this image with an separate Varnish image (e.g. [`varnish-alpine-docker`](https://github.com/thiagofigueiro/varnish-alpine-docker)).

 ## Environment variables